Meet our board of directors

 Merline began her career as a software engineer and Business Insider recently recognized Merline as #6 on their list of the 22 Most Powerful Women Engineers in the World and Women of Influence 2017 by Silicon Valley Business Journal.
 Merline is as an advocate for women in technology and serves on the board of Athena Alliance, non-profit dedicated to accelerating gender diversity in the boardroom.
 After graduating valedictorian, Merline received a bachelor’s degree in computer science from Florida A&M University, where she graduated summa cum laude.
 She earned a technical MBA from Carnegie Mellon University and participated in executive education and board governance programs including Stanford Directors’ College and Harvard Business School.

-Managing Director, Securities at Goldman Sachs
+Partner, Securities at Goldman Sachs

 Rana is a managing director in the Principal Strategic Investments team in the Securities Division.
 The team is responsible for leading the division’s investments in financial technology, developing market structure strategies across regions and commercializing technology assets.
 She is a member of the External Digital Activities Committee and the Clearing House Risk Committee.
 Rana joined Goldman Sachs as an analyst in 2006 and was named managing director in 2013.